 UNIVERSITY OF WISCONSIN River Falls

-College students are considered legal adults with a strong right to privacy.
-It's one of the reasons that UWRF staff and professors don't watch individual students to consider the possibility they may have a difficult medical, physical, sensory, or brain related issue.
+College students are considered legal adults with a right to privacy.
+It's one of the reasons the staff of UWRF and professors don't monitor individual students to consider the possibility they may have a difficult medical, physical, sensory, or brain-related issue.
 Instead, students who want accommodation are expected to voluntarily contact Ability Services and acknowledge it.
-We call this the "self-disclosure process."
-A convenient way to start the process is with a Self-Disclosure Form.
-The form is also available at Ability Services in room 129, Hagestad Hall.
+This is the "self-disclosure process."
+A convenient way to start the process is with a Self-Disclosure Form This form is also available at Ability Services in room 129 Hagestad Hall.

-In addition to the self-disclosure process, before accommodation is arranged most students are also expected to submit a written summary about their medical, physical, sensory, or brain related issue.
-That kind of paperwork is often called "documentation."
-It should be written by a qualified expert (often a doctor) and contain certain kinds of detailed information.
-UWRF does not supply the expert or pay for any fees the expert may charge.
-Nor will the university contact the expert and request documentation on behalf of students.
-It often seems to take considerable time for students to arrange and submit documentation.
-This can delay their ability to have accommodation.
-For advice about arranging documentation please use the Documenting an Issue link on the left side or contact Ability Services.
+Additionally, most students are expected to arrange and submit a written summary describing their medical, physical, sensory, or brain-related issue.
+This summary is called " documentation."
+Part or all of the summary should be written by a qualified expert.
+It should contain certain kinds of detailed information.
+Unfortunately, UWRF is not able to provide such an expert nor pay any fees the expert may charge.
+Arranging and submitting documentation often seems to take students considerable time and can delay their ability to have accommodation.
+For advice about documentation please review Documenting a Disability or contact Ability Services.

 As a new semester approaches Ability Services becomes very busy and may not be able to rapidly review and react to incoming documentation.Thus, we recommend students should submit documentation at least four weeks prior to the semester they want to start having accommodation.
 We also suggest they should meet with Mark Johnson in the Ability Services office to discuss the idea of having accommodation either before or soon after being accepted to attend UWRF